CONTENTS

 Dry the meat using paper towel.

-Note: I try to only use one dish to do the pre-cooking of ingredients and the final dish.
-It makes it simple and saves on washing up!
+Note: I try only to use one dish to pre-cook the ingredients and the final dish.
+It makes it simple and saves on washing up.
 I use a cast-iron dish that can go easily from the stovetop to the oven.
 If you don’t have a dish that can sit on the stovetop, use a separate frying pan.

-In a casserole dish, heat 30g of the butter and add the chopped onion, carrot and the bouquet garni.
+In a heavy pan or pot, heat 30g of the butter and add the chopped onion, carrot and the bouquet garni.
 Cook this for about 10 minutes, stirring occasionally.

-If you are using the same pan, remove from the heat.
+If you are using the same pan, remove it from the heat.

 Add another 20g of butter to the dish (or to a separate frying pan) and cook the meat in batches until caramelised.

-Cook’s tip: don’t be tempted to do this part quickly and put all the meat in together.
+Cook’s tip: don’t be tempted to do this part quickly and put all the meat into the pot at once.
 Too much meat in the pan at once will cause it to stew and not caramelise.

-Remove browned meat from pan and place on paper towel.
+Remove browned meat from the pan and place it on a paper towel.

 Pour the reserved marinade back into the pan to deglaze.
 Be sure to give it a good stir to get all the flavour from the meat and vegetables that may have stuck to the pan.